 Don't expect your employees to work the usual 9-5.
 That's never going to happen.
 We all know why, don't we?
 There's just too much going on when you are at home.
 The baby's crying, the doorbell rings a hundred times, connectivity issues, to name but a few.

 So how do you go around this?
 Simple, set goals for each day or week and let them accomplish those on their terms.
 Make this a comfortable as possible for them.

 Even though the current situation is somewhat unprecedented and most of the time working from home is seen in a positive light.
 It is hard to adjust to this sudden change to remote work.
 You can slowly start to feel lonely and disconnected.
-We humans need to interact with people and socialize.
+We humans need to interact with people and socialise.

 The uncertainty of the situation raises fear and concerns within your team.
 You need to show empathy towards your team.
 Talk to your employees one on one, ask them how they are adapting to these changes, find out what is stressing them out.
 Try to find solutions for their concerns, show them that you care for their well-being.

 Don't miss a chance to appreciate your employees on a job well done.
 This can have a huge emotional impact on them.
 They will feel more positive and happy towards their work and it makes them feel valued.

 Yes, we can talk about all the communication and project management tools you can use to stay in touch with your team.
 But lets be realistic, we have more than enough tools at our disposal for those sort of things.
 At the end of the day the success of your remote team is down to the people themselves.
 Our focus should be on them.

 The biggest takeaway from this is that its quite possible to manage a remote software development team successfully.
 Good leaders are able to produce positive outcomes in any situation you throw at them.
 By putting in that extra bit of effort and leading from the front you can ensure that your team stays productive and your clients stay happy.